storybookjs/marko/docs/writing-docs/doc-blocks.md

 #### MDX

 You can also use the `Source` block in MDX.
-It accepts either a story ID or `code` snippet the `language` for syntax highlighting:
+It accepts either a story ID or `code` snippet.
+Use the `language` for syntax highlighting.

 ```js
 import { Source } from '@storybook/addon-docs/blocks';